The Mighty Tawashi Scrubbie

 They also last a suspiciously long time for an item made out of natural, compostable fibers.
 After a couple sink-loads of dishes, I like to let my Tawashi sit in a bath of diluted vinegar for a couple hours to sanitize it.
 I then give it a good rinse before putting it away.
 It even has a little wire hook attached to it so you can hang it up to dry.
 I’ve been using the same one for about a month.
 Holy cow!

-The Tawashi Family is available in four distinct styles:
+The Tawashi Family is available in two distinct styles:

 I still hate washing dishes.
 It’s still the worst.
 But since I fell in love with my little Tawashi, I’ve noticed that I spend way less time scrubbing in futilely like a total chump.
 That means I get to spend more time doing literally anything other than washing dishes.
 I sometimes think back to all the hours I wasted in front of that big ol’ sink at that big ol’ unnamable chain restaurant and wonder “What could have been?
 What could I have accomplished?
 All these moments will be lost in time… like tears in dishwater.”